Ice Maker Water Leak Repair for Samsung RF28T5001SR French Door Refrigerator

 Step 10: Reconnect Electrical Components

 Reconnect the electrical harness to the new water inlet valve, ensuring the connector clicks securely into place.
 Reinstall the ice maker assembly in the Samsung RF28T5001SR freezer compartment, aligning the mounting holes with the original screw locations.
-Tighten the three Phillips head screws to secure the assembly, but avoid overtightening which could crack the plastic mounting tabs.
+Tighten the three Phillips head screws to secure the assembly, but avoid overtightening, as that could crack the plastic mounting tabs.

 Step 11: Restore Water and Power Supply